EricPacefactory/anomaly-detection/README.md

 ## Issues

-- There are some hidden configs, found in the `settings.json` file that is autogenerated on first run!
 - There is limited error handling, if something goes wrong, maybe try different config settings (especially with tiled displays)
 - There is only a single region mask which is applied to all classes.
 It probably makes sense to make these class-specific
 - The heatmap log-scaling is completely arbitrary.
 It may be nice to have other options